saymrwulf/tensorflow/notes.md

-2014-10-01T03:46:00 - Implementing approach from a new paper read last night (tensorflow) 2014-10-21T06:32:00 - Implementing approach from a new paper read last night (tensorflow) 2014-10-21T18:27:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow)
+2014-10-01T03:46:00 - Implementing approach from a new paper read last night (tensorflow) 2014-10-21T06:32:00 - Implementing approach from a new paper read last night (tensorflow) 2014-10-21T18:27:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2014-10-21T18:39:00 - Minor doc updates: linking to article on quantization (tensorflow)